jfalcou/tts/docs/_sources/reference/scenario.rst.txt

 .. doxygendefine:: TTS_CASE_TPL
    :project: tts

+.. _tts-when:

+.. doxygendefine:: TTS_WHEN
+   :project: tts

-.. _tts-subcase:
+.. _tts-and_then:

-.. doxygendefine:: TTS_SUBCASE
+.. doxygendefine:: TTS_AND_THEN
    :project: tts